hunzaboy/CSS-Checkbox-Library/README.md

-# CSS-Checkboxes-Huge-Collection
+# Tons of Checkboxes
-A huge collection of CSS Checkboxes for every taste.
+A huge collection of pure css checkboxes.

+<a href="https://hunzaboy.github.io/CSS-Checkboxes-Huge-Collection/">Click Here for Demo</a>